-Hilary is particularly interested in the role of spore-forming bacteria in the human intestinal microbiota, their ecology and evolution, how they differ functionally from non-spore-forming bacteria and how spore-formation promotes transmission of anaerobic bacteria between individuals.
+Hilary’s research has also revealed the importance of spore-forming bacteria in the human intestinal microbiota.
+Spore-formation is prevalent in the human gut and provides a means for anaerobic bacteria to transmit effectively between people.
+A major interest for Hilary is to understand the ecology and evolution of intestinal spore-forming bacteria, how they differ functionally from non-spore-forming bacteria and how spore-formation promotes transmission of anaerobic bacteria between individuals.

 Garnham Award recipient from London School of Hygiene and Tropical Medicine for outstanding research student completing a doctoral thesis in the area of basic or laboratory science